What is the online job interview process and what should you expect? We show the main tricks with the help of Bluebird's IT recruiters!

 A Positive First Impression Is Nearly Half the Battle

-It's important to remember that you only get one chance to make a first impression.
+It's important to remember that you only get one chance to make a first impression, starting with a resume that captures attention.
 Regardless of the situation, you must be prepared, forceful, confident, and honest throughout your online job interview.

 As a candidate, you can develop the best image of yourself if you demonstrate your knowledge of the company and the position.
 Additionally, your communicative approach and relevant questions will send a positive message.